ChannelApe/channelape-typescript-sdk/CONTRIBUTING.md

 # Contributing
-Thanks for taking the time to contribute to the ChannelApe Web Service SDK project!
+Thanks for taking the time to contribute to the ChannelApe SDK project!

 The following is a guide for contributing to the project.
 These are mostly guidelines and not rules.
 We are open for discussion on changes to this document in a Pull Request.